-Mental Health Week theme for 2021
+Mental Health Week theme for 2022

-The Mental Health Week theme for 2021 is 'Awareness, Belonging, Connection.'
-The 2021 Mental Health Week logo will be available for download from www.mhct.org/mentalhealthweek soon, which will help your group or organisation promote events in your community.
+The Mental Health Week theme for 2022 is 'Awareness, Belonging, Connection.'
+The 2022 Mental Health Week logo will be available for download from www.mhct.org/mentalhealthweek in the lead up to Mental Health Week, which will help your group or organisation promote events in your community.
 The theme provides an inclusive and overarching message to help guide your event planning: